MazenS0liman/XTimesBetter-Clinic/README.md

 16. Add Prescription:
     - Doctor is be able to add a prescription to a patient prescription if the there is at least one completed appointment between them.
-    - Doctor is able to add medicine and for every medicine that is added to prescription docor is able to add dosage to it .
+    - Doctor is able to add medicine and for every medicine that is added to prescription doctor is able to add dosage to it .

 17. Update Prescription:
     - Doctor is able to update prescription if the prescription is not filled by patient by adding/deleting medicine or update dosage of medicine .